Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which creates three directories in the current directory
+command which lists all files and directories of the current directory seperated by commas